⚠️ This Post is From 2024 – Updated Version Available

 We evaluate 13 different Python IDEs to find the best options for beginners specifically suited for scientific and engineering applications.
-Our focus is on free, beginner-friendly solutions that work right out of the box, comparing features from JupyterLab to VSCode.
+Our focus is on free, beginner-friendly solutions that work right out of the box, comparing features from JupyterLab to VS Code.

 Key Selection Criteria